arduino/arduino-pro-content/content/tutorials/portenta-h7/ec-ard-3wirevalve/content.md

 ### 4. Connecting to a Power Source

-The Valves require a power supply of 9 - 12 V and you can either use a power supply or lipo batteries to provide the required voltage.
+The Valves require a power supply of 9 - 12 V and you can either use a power supply or a 3 cell lipo battery to provide the required voltage.
 Power sources can be connected to the onboard relay ports of the edge control board.
 Connect two jumper wires to the **GND** and **B** pins of the **Relay ports**

 ![The power pins of the Edge Control](assets/ec_ard_connect_power_source.svg)

 Connect the jumper from the **B** pin to the positive terminal of the Battery and the jumper from the **GND** pin to the negative terminal of the battery

-[note]

-we recommend using Lipo batteries.
-In this tutorial we have a Lipo more effiecitn, current discharge is higher and higher battery life.

 [/note]